isaackwy/desktop-config-files/dwm/dwm-awesome-rofi-nohide/README.md

 This patch is almost the same as my [dwm-awesome-rofi](https://github.com/isaackwy/desktop-preferences/tree/master/dwm/dwm-awesome-rofi).
 However, this dwm build does not have the window hiding feature from the [awesomebar](http://dwm.suckless.org/patches/awesomebar/) patch.

+**Warning: If movestack is called without any visible window present, dwm crashes.**

 ## Patches (in alphabetical order):
 - [autostart](https://dwm.suckless.org/patches/autostart/dwm-autostart-20210120-cb3f58a.diff) - launch dwm autostart [script](https://github.com/isaackwy/desktop-preferences/tree/master/dotfiles/.dwm)
 - [awesomebar](http://dwm.suckless.org/patches/awesomebar/) (however, this dwm build does not hide windows)